DJV22/Hound_PVE/README.md

 ---------------------------------------------------------------
 3. If you need to import your previous ZFS pool you must use the following shell commands after ensuring the drives are connected and available.
    - zpool import (poolname), If the import fails you may have to use "zpool import -f (poolname) flag to force the import.
 This may need to be followed be the "zpool -e" flag to make it permanent.
+      - In this cas i used the followin commands
+      - `zpool import -f tank-fileserver`
+      - `zpool import -f tank-backups`
+      -
    * On Datacenter:Storage use the Add button and select Directory.
-   * Give it an ID of "tank" and the directory is /tank/vz.
+   * Give it an ID of "tank-backups" and the directory is /tank-backups/vz.
 The Shared: box should be off, as there are no additional nodes in this setup.
    * Select the Content: button and add VZDump backup file, Container template, and ISO image.
 This is where "whole-machine" backups, LXC Container templates, and bootable ISO images will go
    * We want to turn OFF those options from "local", select it and use "Edit" and deactivate those selections in Content:, and make sure "Snippets" is active.
 If "Snippets" come into use, they will be small, benefit from the faster drive, and you can't save the options unless one of those is selected anyway.
    * local-zfs pool should only have disk mage and containers.

-- Create Tub or Import as needed
+- Create tank-fileserver or Import as needed
+- to import
+   - use command `zpool import -f tank-fileserver` from pve console
+- to create it
-   - Goto PVE - ZFS on the right column, select crreate zfs from top right and complete information
+   - Goto PVE - ZFS on the right column, select create zfs from top right and complete information
       - RaidZ config 3 20TB disk 1 parity 2 actual drives equaling 40TB of storage.
 If 1 disk fails you can recover data.
       - name - media, compression on by default, ashift 12 bu default and Waid level RAIDZ